Are you and your partner unable to resolve differences? Are you repeating the same arguments without being able to reach

-Over the course of couples therapy, it is my experience that you will develop the resources and skills to resolve your differences.
+Over the course of couples therapy, it is my hope that you will develop the resources and skills to resolve your differences.
 In our work together, you will learn how to change old behavioral patterns and develop new ones.
 This will enable you to find solutions and make lasting changes.

 Couples normally have questions or concerns in our first consultation.

 “I’m worried that our problems will get worse.”

 This is not an unusual concern.
-Most likely, you and your partner are caught in a repetitive pattern of conflict that prevents you from resolving your issues.
-Couples counseling will enable you to view your situation through a new lens and see that you have choices in how you respond and support each another.
+Most likely, you and your partner are caught in a repetitive pattern of conflict that prevents you from finding solutions when you have differences.
+Relationship counseling will enable you to view your situation through a new lens and see that you have choices in how you respond and support each another.

-In a safe and supportive manner, effective communication will create the opportunity to provide greater wisdom, understanding and appreciation for each other
+Effective communication will create the opportunity for greater wisdom, understanding and appreciation for each other.

 “Couples counseling is just too hard.
 It’s easier to do nothing.”

 I understand.
 It probably has taken quite some time to think about getting help.
-By considering counseling you have already begun the process.
+By considering relationship or marriage counseling you have already begun the process of healing.
 It is important to me that in our work together you feel listened to and emotionally safe.
 I hope to provide an environment where you feel comfortable enough to share what is most important to you in order to get your relationship where you want it to be.